Study of the operational characteristics of a child’s activity. Determination of quality characteristics of processes in an educational institution

 Serial number

-Surname, name of the child
+Last name, first name of the child

-Desk number
+Desk no.

 Pace of activity

-The performance is markedly reduced
+Performance is markedly reduced

 Uneven pace of activity